 In theory, in order to calm the waters, the head of the US Southern Command visited Buenos Aires.
 His request to the Fernández government was not subtle at all: a US military base in Tierra del Fuego… in response to a possible Chinese base in Ushuaia rumored during the last weeks.
 Alberto Fernández’s response -in person- to Biden’s envoy was that there will be no foreign military bases in Argentina… which is actually false: there is one already -telecommunications- from two years ago in Neuquén which does not please the US at all.

 But of course they are referring to bases with logistical capabilities, which is what concerns them and is important to set the limits of the projection capacity of navies and armies in the new map of world conflict.
 New bases not seem likely in the short term, among other things because it would escalate the tension with Washington at a time when Argentina prioritizes negotiations with the IMF and would lead to a total rupture with Brazil, which for a couple of years has considered as a conflict hypothesis the possible opening of a Chinese base in Argentina.

 But, once again, the situation is volatile and everything seems to indicate that if the U.S. and Great Britain keep increasing the pressure against China in waters that Argentina considers its sovereignty without counting on the Casa Rosada, the matter may destabilize Fernández within the Argentine power… opening the way for the much more belligerent positions of the Kirchnerist wing of the government.

-In any case, and not least, the Magellan and Malvinas passes are becoming a hot spot in the US military encirclement of China.
+In any case, and not least, the Mar de Hoces/Drake Passage and Malvinas/Falklands are becoming a hot spot in the US military encirclement of China.